PriyankaKB/Linux-learning/README.md

 # Getting Stareted with Linux

-Let's dive into world of Linux
+Let's dive into the world of Linux.